EIANZ News

 Published 31 October 2024

-EIANZ Secretary Fiona Gainsford and Ecology Section Chair Kelly Matthews recently represented the Institute and CEnvP Scheme at the International Union for Conservation of Nature (IUCN) Oceania Regional Conservation Forum in Fiji.
+EIANZ Secretary Fiona Gainsford FEIANZ and Ecology Section Chair Kelly Matthews MEIANZ recently represented the Institute and CEnvP Scheme at the International Union for Conservation of Nature (IUCN) Oceania Regional Conservation Forum in Fiji.
 Here, Kelly provides a report on the Forum and how EIANZ members can be involved in shaping IUCN policy.

 The recent IUCN Oceania Forum held in Fiji was a pivotal gathering for conservationists, policymakers, and stakeholders from across the region.
 This forum not only provided a platform for discussing pressing environmental issues, but also reinforced the vital role of collaboration in achieving conservation goals.